cekinmezyucel/docker-cheat-sheet/README.md

 ```

 #### Container Run
 This command download the nginx image and run container with given port information.
-First port is hosts ports you can think its your local machine port.
+First port is hosts ports you can think it's your local machine port.
 Second port is container's port.
 Ex. if the port configuration was like 8888:80 you have to navigate "localhost:8888" from your browser.
 ```sh
 $ docker container run --publish 80:80 nginx
 ```